Sweetened only with dates and maple syrup, these nutty, fruit-topped oatmeal cakes do double duty as both a decadent breakfast and a healthy dessert.

 - Heat a large saucepan and toast the oats, stirring occasionally, until fragrant, 1-2 minutes.
 Carefully add the pumpkin mixture, standing back in case it spatters, and then the coconut milk.
 Stir well, reduce heat to low, and cook, stirring frequently, for about 30 minutes or until thick and chewy.

-- Line a 11×7-inch baking dish with parchment paper or spray with non-stick spray.
+- Line a 11×7-inch baking dish with parchment paper.
 Spread the oats in the dish, smoothing the top.
 Cool on the counter for an hour and then refrigerate until completely chilled, at least an hour.
 Turn out onto a cutting board and cut into 16 triangles or rectangles.

-- Spray a large non-stick frying pan with a light coating of cooking spray and heat over medium-high heat.
+- Heat a large non-stick frying pan over medium-high heat.
 Add half of the oatmeal cakes and cook on each side until lightly browned, 2-3 minutes per side.
 Remove to a warm oven and repeat with remaining cakes.
 Keep warm until ready to serve.

 - Place two cakes on each dessert plate.
 Top with warm Apple-Pecan Compote, below.